vercel/next.js/docs/api-reference/next.config.js/exportPathMap.md

 # exportPathMap

-> This feature is meant to be used in conjunction with `next export`.
+> This feature is exclusive of `next export`.
 Please refer to [Static HTML export](/docs/advanced-features/static-html-export.md) if you want to learn more about it.

 <details>
   <summary><b>Examples</b></summary>